brunoperry/paradisecafe2/README.md

-# paradisecafe2
+# paradisecafe2 / remastered
+The idea
-Remake of a popular portuguese game using vanilla javascript
+Remake of a popular portuguese game using vanilla javascript.

 [Play it here](http://brunoperry.net/paradisecafe2/)